Inflammatory breast cancer

 - Breast cancer, inflammatory

 lymph vessels in the skin of the breast.
 This type of breast cancer is called “inflammatory” because the breast often looks swollen and red, or “inflamed.”
-There may be no abnormality on amammogram beyond skin thickening, and a lump in the breast may not be felt.
-It is crucial to identify the warning signs and clinical symptoms of IBC because a prompt diagnosis and early management can signficantly improve the outcome.
-With the advent of multimodality treatments including primary systemic chemotherapy, surgery, and radiation therapy, approximately one-third of individuals diagnosed with IBC will become long-term survivors.
+The skin may also look dimpled like the skin of an orange.
+IBC can be difficult to diagnose because there is no lump to feel or detect on a mammogram.
+It is crucial to identify IBC right away because early diagnosis and treatment can greatly improve the outcome.
+Patients are often given a combination of treatments, including chemotherapy, surgery, and radiation therapy.
+Approximately one-third of individuals diagnosed with IBC will become long-term survivors.
 Like other types of breast cancer, IBC can occur in men, but usually at an older age than in women.
-Some studies have shown an association between family history of breast cancer and IBC, but more studies are needed to draw firm conclusions .Inflammatory breast cancer is a rare but very aggressive type of breast cancer in which the cancer cells block the
+Some studies have shown an association between family history of breast cancer and IBC, but more studies are needed to draw firm conclusions.Inflammatory breast cancer (IBC) is a rare and aggressive type of breast cancer in which the cancer cells block the

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Inflammatory breast cancer.
 Click on the link to view a sample search on this topic.